Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Related Work

 \subsection{Multi-Source Unsupervised Domain Adaptation}

 First studied by \citet{yang2007cross}, multi-source UDA has drawn increasing attention in the community.
 Throughout the years, various methods have been studied.
-For example, in MDAN \citep{zhao2018adversarial} and DCTN \citep{dctnxu2018deep}, a discriminator applied with adversarial losses is trained so that the features from source and target domains are aligned.
-MFSAN \citep{zhu2019mfsan} calculates and aligns the maximum mean discrepancy for each source and target pair.
-Similarly, $\text{M}^3$SDA \citep{peng2019moment} aligns the moment distance for both target and source domains.
-All these methods require a shared feature extractor to obtain domain-invariant features, which is inevitably difficult to optimize and at the risk of losing semantic information as the number of domains increases.
-On the contrary, \citet{rakshit2019unsupervised} adopt one domain-specific encoder for each source and target pair while \citet{zhao2020multi} pretrain a classifier for each source domain and then adversarially map the target images into each trained feature space.
-The better alignment of these methods is at the cost of significantly increased number of parameters needed for training.
-To overcome such a trade-off between performance and efficiency, we introduce prompt learning to multi-source UDA.
-Since each prompt contains substantially fewer parameters compared to a feature extractor, learning distinct prompts for each source and target pair is affordable.
+For example, in MDAN \cite{zhao2018adversarial} and DCTN \cite{dctnxu2018deep}, a discriminator applied with adversarial losses is trained so that the features from source and target domains are aligned.
+MFSAN \cite{zhu2019mfsan} calculates and aligns the maximum mean discrepancy for each source and target pair.
+Similarly, $\text{M}^3$SDA \cite{peng2019moment} aligns the moment distance for both target and source domains.
+All these methods require a shared feature extractor to obtain domain-invariant features.
+On the contrary, \citet{rakshit2019unsupervised} adopt one domain-specific encoder for each source and target pair while \citet{zhao2020multi} pre-trains a classifier for each source domain and then adversarially maps the target images into each trained feature space.
+The better alignment of these methods is at the cost of a significantly increased number of parameters needed for training.
+More recently, \citet{xu2022mutual} propose to combine joint alignment and separate alignment for a better adaptation, and \citet{deng2022robust} propose a method that detects and alleviates the negative impact from pseudo-labels for a better self-training scheme.